Tara Lipinski

-Tara Kristen Lipinski (born June 10, 1982) is an American former competitive figure skater, actress, sports commentator, and documentary film producer.
-A former competitor in women's singles, she is the 1998 Olympic champion, the 1997 World champion, a two-time Champions Series Final champion (1997–1998) and the 1997 U.S. national champion.
-Until 2019, she was the youngest single skater to win a U.S. Nationals and the youngest to become an Olympic and World champion in figure skating history.
-She is the first woman to complete a triple loop-triple loop combination, her signature jump element, in competition.
-Starting in 1997, Lipinski had a rivalry with fellow skater Michelle Kwan, which was played up by the American press, and culminated when Lipinski won the gold medal at the 1998 Olympics in Nagano.
+Tara Kristen Lipinski (born June 10, 1982) is an American sports commentator and former competitive figure skater.
+A former competitor in women's singles, she was the 1997 U.S. national champion and world champion, a two-time Champions Series Final champion (1997–1998), and the 1998 Olympic champion.
+She is the youngest single skater Olympic champion and World champion ever, and until 2019 was the youngest to win the U.S. Nationals.
+She was the first woman to complete a triple loop–triple loop combination, which became her signature jump element, in competition.

 Lipinski retired from competitive figure skating in 1998.
 She performed in live shows before retiring from figure skating in 2002.
-Lipinski, along with sports commentator Terry Gannon and fellow figure skater and good friend Johnny Weir, became NBC's primary figure skating commentators in 2014.
+In 2014, Lipinski became one of NBC's primary figure skating commentators, alongside sports commentator Terry Gannon and fellow figure skater and good friend Johnny Weir.